-The course will highlight powerful resonances between art and society, challenging students to think critically about how art shapes and is shaped by belief systems and social structures.
-The course will encourage students to think about art within discrete cultural contexts, but also to consider how contact between cultures could result in the dissemination of typologies, technologies, and/or techniques.
+The course will highlight powerful resonances between architecture and society, challenging students to think critically about how architecture shapes and is shaped by belief systems and social structures.
+The course will encourage students to think about the development of architecture within discrete cultural contexts, but also to consider how contact between cultures could result in the dissemination of typologies, technologies, and/or techniques.